What do chimney caps and termite tents have in common? More than you think!

 Scenario #2) The pest control company removes the chimney cap and re-installs it after the termite tenting has been completed.
-There’s even been cases where we’ve seen the cap was simply sitting on top of the chimney without even being attached in any way to the chimney.
-Unfortunately many pest control companies do not know how to re-install the chimney cap properly and the first wind that comes up, the cap goes flying.
-Hopefully the cap doesn’t land on your tile roof, solar panels, through your neighbor’s window, on a car, or even worse, on a person.
+There have even been cases where we’ve seen the cap was simply sitting on top of the chimney without even being attached in any way to the chimney.
+Unfortunately, many pest control companies do not know how to re-install the chimney cap properly and the first wind that comes up, the cap goes flying.
+Hopefully, the cap doesn’t land on your tile roof, solar panels, through your neighbor’s window, on a car, or even worse, on a person.

 How to prevent problems with Chimney Caps

 After your home is tented for termites, always have the chimney inspected by a chimney sweep certified through the Chimney Safety Institute of America (CSIA).
 A CSIA Certified Chimney Sweep will not only be able to ensure that the chimney hasn’t been damaged by the heavy termite tent but will also be able to verify that the chimney cap is installed properly.